3mdeb/96boards-docs-wiki/LatestSnapshots.md

 **Set Board Link options**

-For flashing the bootloader (fastboot), the top two links should be installed (closed) and the 3rd link should be removed (open):
+For flashing the bootloader, the top two links should be installed (closed) and the 3rd link should be removed (open):

 Name | Link | State
 ---- | ---- | -----